-Immediately after giving birth, Marie’s vocalisations had changed from noisy concern to the deeper, satisfied, and quieter grumbling chunter, as maternal instinct kicked in and the warm residual wetness of the womb was licked off steaming white wool and ginger kemp, to welcome the newborns into the harsh reality of a colder, and for now, drier place.
+Immediately after giving birth, Marie’s vocalisations had changed, from noisy concern, and pain, to the deeper, satisfied, and quieter grumbling chunter, as maternal instinct kicked in and the warm, residual wetness of the womb, was licked off steaming white wool and ginger kemp, to welcome the newborns into the harsh reality of a colder, and for now, drier place.

 The hot dry weather has meant that I’m up to speed on the annual path and yard weed control.
-Salt and liquid wash powder are now my most effective and preferred option (750 grams salt and 1 dessert spoon of wash powder into a watering can of hot water for any interested), and whilst applying this carefully down one of the terrace’s crushed slate paths, an aberrant pattern and colour caught my eye.
-A small, novel, caterpillar basking on the edge of a London Pride leaf turned out to be that of the Five-spot Burnet moth (I think!), and if you look closely, you can spot the Birdsfoot trefoil leaf close by, which is the moth’s larval food plant.
-Soon to pupate, the emerged adults should, with luck, be on the wing for the last garden open day we plan to hold this year, on Saturday July 2nd as part of the National Meadows Day events for 2016.
+Salt and liquid washing detergent, are now my most effective and preferred option (750 grams salt and 1 dessert spoon of washing detergent, into a watering can of hot water for any interested), and whilst applying this carefully down one of the terrace’s crushed slate paths, an aberrant pattern and colour caught my eye.
+A small, novel, caterpillar basking on the edge of a London pride leaf, Saxifraga × urbium, turned out to be that of the Narrow-bordered five-spot burnet moth, Zygaena lonicerae, (I think), and if you look closely, you can spot the Bird’s-foot trefoil, Lotus corniculatus, leaf close by, which is the moth’s larval food plant.
+Soon to pupate, the emerged adults should, with luck, be on the wing for the last garden open day we plan to hold this year, on Saturday July 2nd, as part of the National Meadows Day events for 2016.
 See the visiting the garden page for further details, if you’d like to come.

-The same curving blue grey path guided a different, unscheduled group of garden visitors last week.
-About to leave the front door for an evening stock check, I saw 4 Canada geese heads bobbing in single file from right to left.
+The same curving, blue grey path guided a different, unscheduled group of garden visitors last week.
+About to leave the front door for an evening stock check, I saw 4 Canada geese, Branta canadensis, heads bobbing in single file, from right to left.
 As they moved past the table, the bodies appeared from behind the terrace’s floral screen, together with 6 accompanying goslings.

-Quickly exploring all parts of the garden, it took us about 45 minutes to gently herd them out of the garden, and back down the track, towards the neighbouring fields and ponds they’d wandered up from…
+Systematically exploring all parts of the garden, it took us about 45 minutes to gently herd them out of the garden, and back down the track, towards the neighbouring fields and ponds they’d wandered up from.

 Just before bedtime this week we heard an intermittent high pitched piping sound from somewhere in the kitchen.
 Was it a bird?
 Or a bat?
 In this lovely weather we leave the doors open all day, so something could have flown in, but try as we might, we couldn’t pinpoint the culprit.
 So closed the internal kitchen doors, overnight.

 With so many novelties we were at least prepared for one of two phone calls which came early on Bank Holiday Monday.
 It was from Claire Takacs who is an Australian garden and landscape photographer of international renown.
 Her name rang a vague bell, and then I remembered why.
-Scroll down through her list of awarded images, click here, in the International Garden Photographer of the Year competition, and you will see that she won this prestigious global competition in its’ very first year, with a beautiful scene taken in a Japananese garden, which I remember vividly from when it was first published.
+Scroll down through her list of stunning awarded images, click here, in the International Garden Photographer of the Year competition, and you’ll see that she won this prestigious global competition, in its inaugural year, 2008, with a beautiful scene taken of snow falling in a Japananese garden, which I remember vividly from when it was first published.
 And you’ll also see that she manages to take stunning photos from all round the world, so what a thrill to have her visit Gelli Uchaf, for some Welsh garden images.
-Many thanks to Noel Kingsbury who helped to organise this visit at very short notice.
+Many thanks to Noel Kingsbury, who helped to organise this visit at very short notice.

-We’d all been scanning the weather forecasts, and Claire brought forward her initial, later date, since the forecasts for that changed to look less promising.
-So a final bit of morning garden titivating was in order before Claire arrived at tea time.
-I quickly showed her round the garden, Fiona made a cup of tea, I hoiked out the step ladders and then she was off…It perhaps should come as no surprise that one doesn’t produce a portfolio of such outstanding work without a considerable amount of flair, but also huge dedication and determination.
-Claire finally paused for supper at about 9 pm, (after a 3 hour drive to reach us) by which time the light, which had been glorious all day, was fading.
+We’d all been scanning the weather forecasts, and Claire brought forward her initial, later date, since the forecasts for that had changed, to look less promising.
+So, a final bit of morning garden titivating was in order, before Claire arrived at tea time.
+I quickly showed her round the garden, Fiona made a cup of tea, I hoiked out the step ladders and then she was off.It perhaps should come as no surprise that one doesn’t produce a portfolio of such outstanding work without a considerable amount of flair, but also, huge dedication and determination.
+Claire finally paused for supper at about 9 pm, having needed a 3 hour drive to reach us, by which time the light, which had been glorious all day, was fading.

 I’m inclined to agree.